J. E. B. Seely, 1st Baron Mottistone: The peccant paragraphs

 On the morning of Monday 23 March, Seely had a meeting with Gough, with Paget, French and Spencer Ewart in attendance.
 Seely, who – by Gough's account – attempted unsuccessfully to browbeat him by staring at him, accepted French's suggestion that a written document from the Army Council might help to convince Gough's officers.
 Seely took over a draft document to a Cabinet meeting for approval.
 Seely had to leave the meeting for an audience with the King, and in his absence the Cabinet agreed a text, stating that the Army Council were satisfied that the incident had been a misunderstanding, and that it was "the duty of all soldiers to obey lawful commands".

 Seely, assisted by Viscount Morley, later added two paragraphs, stating that the Crown had the right to use force in Ireland or elsewhere, but had no intention of doing so "to crush political opposition to the policy or principles of the Home Rule Bill".
 This was initialled by Seely, French and Ewart and then given to Gough.
 It is unclear whether this – amending a Cabinet document without Cabinet approval – was an honest blunder on Seely's part or whether he was encouraged to do so and then made a scapegoat.

 Gough, on the advice of Maj-Gen Wilson, then insisted on adding another paragraph clarifying that the Army would not be used to enforce Home Rule on Ulster, with which French concurred in writing.
 Seely had not been consulted about this second assurance.

 Asquith publicly repudiated the "peccant paragraphs" (25 March).
 Talk of a government "plot" was now widespread amongst the Opposition.
-Seely accepted the blame in the House of Commons on 25 March and offered to resign to protect French and Ewart; Asquith initially refused to accept his resignation, despite writing to Venetia Stanley that he blamed the crisis on "Paget's tactless blundering" and "Seely’s clumsy phrases".
+Seely accepted the blame in the House of Commons on 25 March and offered to resign to protect French and Ewart; Asquith initially refused to accept his resignation, despite writing to Venetia Stanley that he blamed the crisis on "Paget's tactless blundering" and "Seely's clumsy phrases".
+The Conservative MP WAS Hewins wrote in his diary that "Winston is a criminal lunatic and Seely a fool" (26 March 1914).
 By 30 March it was clear that Asquith, to his regret, would now have to insist that Seely resign, along with French and Ewart.
 Seely remained a member of the CID, and it is unclear whether or when he might have been restored to the Cabinet had war not soon broken out.